 Registrant has a 401(k) Investment Incentive Program under which employees may invest a percentage of their pay, up to a maximum investment prescribed by law, in an investment program managed by an outside investment manager.
-Registrant's cash contributions to the 401(k) are based upon a percentage of individual employee contributions and for the years ended December 31, 2016, 2015 and 2014 were \$2.2 million, \$2.1 million and \$1.9 million, respectively.
-In 2011, this program was amended to incorporate the defined contribution plan previously discussed.
-Contributions to the defined contribution plan for the years ended December 31, 2016, 2015 and 2014 were \$951,000, \$755,000 and \$568,000, respectively.
+Registrant's cash contributions to the 401(k) are based upon a percentage of individual employee contributions and for the years ended December 31, 2017, 2016 and 2015 were \$2.3 million, \$2.2 million and \$2.1 million, respectively.
+The Investment Incentive Program also incorporates the defined contribution plan for employees hired on or after January 1, 2011.
+Contributions to the defined contribution plan for the years ended December 31, 2017, 2016 and 2015 were \$1.1 million, \$951,000 and \$755,000, respectively.